giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-3.md

 Testdouble, and other mocking libraries in the future, use a JSM-only feature called [loaders](https://nodejs.org/api/esm.html#esm_loaders) that enable a module to hook into the JS module loading process.
-Unfortunately, for a module to be a loader, it needs to be declared as such in the command line.
-Which is why we run Mocha thus:
+For a module to be a loader, it needs to be declared as such in the command line.
+Which is why we need to run Mocha thus:

 ```shell
 mocha --loader=testdouble test/test.js ...
 ```

-(and get a scary looking "loaders are experimental" kind of a warning.
+(and get a scary looking "loaders are experimental" warning.
 Because, well, they _are_ experimental and not yet stable!
 Fortunately, Testdouble shields you from the instability of the API, and will probably support any changes in the loader api that are forthcoming.)

-Now, to use mocking, you can just use the appropriate Testdouble functin, `td.replaceEsm`.
+Now, to use mocking, you can just use the appropriate Testdouble function, `td.replaceEsm`.

 Code: <https://github.com/giltayar/jsm-in-nodejs-guide/blob/main/06-tooling/test/test.js>